Azure/Cloud-Native/website/blog-60daysofIA/2024-03-08/dynamic-repricing-of-products-using-intelligent-apps-part-1.md

 Next, you’ll create a database and container within Azure Cosmos DB.
 Databases facilitate management, billing, and scaling, while a container is a schema-agnostic grouping of items (documents) with a partition key and a provisioned throughput.
 The partition property determines how the data is distributed across physical partitions for scalability and performance.

 To create a database and container, follow the steps below:

+Next, you’ll create a database and container within Azure Cosmos DB.
+Databases facilitate management, billing, and scaling, while a container is a schema-agnostic grouping of items (documents) with a partition key and a provisioned throughput.
+The partition property determines how the data is distributed across physical partitions for scalability and performance.

+To create a database and container, follow the steps below:

+1. From the Azure portal, navigate to your Azure Cosmos DB account and select Data Explorer on the left menu.
+In the Data Explorer, select New Database on the top menu.
+2. In the Add Database panel, enter a name for the new database, like “ProductsDB.”
+3. Check Provision database throughput if you want to enable shared throughput for the database.
+This shares the throughput (RU/s) you provision among all containers in the database.
+You can also activate or deactivate autoscale, which automatically adjusts the throughput based on your application’s usage patterns.
+4. Select OK to create the database.
+5. In Data Explorer, expand the ProductsDB database and select New Container on the top menu.
+Then, open the Add Container panel and create a new container:
+    - Enter “Products” as the container name.
+    - Enter “/ITEM_ID” as the container’s partition key.
+This will partition the data by its ITEM_ID property, since columns with a wide range of values make excellent partition keys.
+    - Use the default value of 400 throughput units.
+If you’d like, you can also deactivate autoscale for the container.
+6. Select OK to create the container.